Merwin-Rebello/100days/README.md

 Q77) learnt about the filter, map and reduce.

-Q78) learnt about promises in javascript
+Q78) learnt about introduction of promises in javascript